 Some medical conditions may result in too much calcium in the blood.
 Your doctor or nurse will monitor the level of calcium in the blood.

-Contact the Poisons Information Centre on 13 11 26 for further advice on overdose management.
+For information on the management of overdose, contact the Poisons Information Centre on 13 11 26 (Australia).

 While you are being given Calcium Chloride 10% Injection